 9. Justifying bad behavior

 If someone does something wrong, they must apologize.
 Instead of being sorry, if your partner always justifies bad behavior (being rude, disrespectful, walking out), then you should talk it out.
+Blames games are cues that your partner is manipulating you.
 Let him, or her, know that you don’t like such behavior.
 If they do not change even after that, take it as a red flag.

 10. Dark past

 If your partner has been through a rough past (say he or she is a suspect or drug addict), you need to pay attention to his or her present activities.
-That does not mean you always doubt their intentions or look them down.
-But if you notice that their behavior is leaning towards past activities that landed them in trouble, you have to be wary and watchful.
+Your apprehensions may not be baseless but do not you always doubt their intentions or look them down.
+But if you notice that their behavior is leaning towards past activities that landed them in trouble, you have to be wary and watchful of the negative signals that you notice.

 11. Only solo plans

 It’s okay if you sometimes hang out with your friends and not your partner.
-But if your partner is always making solo plans without inviting you, something is fishy.
+But if your partner is always making solo plans without inviting you, it could be a clue to something fishy..
 Having ‘me-time’ in a relationship is important, but that should not be the only thing in the relationship.

 12. Not introducing to friends and family